Service Times

 What should I expect?

 • Expect God.
 We know that we can't change lives.
 But Jesus can.
-We expect the presence of God in all of our meetings.
-We come together to commune and converse with the creator of the universe so that we may praise Him and that He may change us.
+We expect the presence of God every time we meet together.
+We love to commune and converse with the creator of the universe so that we may praise Him and that He may change us.

 • Expect Love.
 At HighPoint, you will be loved, no matter what.
 You will be accepted for who you are so just be yourself.
 Black, white, rich, poor, young, old.
 Our community is identified by the God that we serve.